Deeps966/Easy-Jewellery-Management/Readme.txt

 #Easy Jewellery Management

+# Fake-News-Verifier-Apk
+An app will help you to verify news

 1. Run Easy_Jewellery_Management_Setup.msi
 2. Install All Prerequisites 32bit or 64bit as per your pc
 	1. Install SqlLocalDB 2016